 The rabies vaccination is actually five jabs in total, with the pre-travel part being the first three.
 What this means is, if you have had the first three inoculations, you will have 48 hours to receive the final two injections if you are exposed to a rabid animal.
 If you don't get the first three before you travel, you will only have 24 hours after you are bitten to receive all five and then also a dose of human immunoglobulin for effective treatment.
 If you are travelling somewhere remote, without decent medical treatment available, this extra day can make all the difference, as the full treatment regimen is not available everywhere.

 A patient from the medical practise we use died last year in Bali because they couldn't get treated in time (despite trying).

-If you're going through the trouble of getting the rest of your jabs- and also bearing in mind where you're travelling- I reckon you'd be best thinking about getting a few more. over 1 year agoAnswered by Gareth via WorldNomads.com
+If you're going through the trouble of getting the rest of your jabs- and also bearing in mind where you're travelling- I reckon you'd be best thinking about getting a few more. almost 2 years agoAnswered by Gareth via WorldNomads.com